Robinson 2023

-Robinson 2023 is the twenty-third season of the Swedish reality television series Robinson.
+Robinson 2023 is the twenty-second season of the Swedish reality television series Robinson.
 This season saw Anders Lundin returning as presenter for the first time since Expedition Robinson 2003.
 The season premiered on 19 March 2023 on TV4.
 The season concluded on 28 May 2023, with Oskar Hammarstedt winning the final challenge against Sanna Strand and Pernilla Block and claim the title of Robinson.

 Contestants

 The contestants are teamed up according to age, one team with older and one team with younger contestants.